0

 Separating sand from aquasoil areas

-Sometimes we want to use soil in planted aquarium areas while using cosmetic sand to create a path or a beach in part of the aquascape.
+Sometimes we want to use soil in planted areas of the aquarium, while using cosmetic sand to create a path or beach in part of the aquascape.

-For convenience, many aquascapers nowadays just layer sand thickly over aquasoil in areas that they require cosmetic sand.
-The sand layer must be thick enough so that the aquasoil doesn't float up.
+For convenience, many aquascapers now simply lay a thick layer of sand over the aquasoil in the areas where they require cosmetic sand.
+The layer of sand must be thick enough to prevent the aquasoil from floating up.
 Hardscape is usually used to border the sand.

-Plants with deep roots should not be planted in such areas else aquasoil will get pulled up during replanting cycles.
-If aquasoil rises to the surface of the sand; just vacuum it up with a siphon during water changes.
-Due to the low organic content of aquasoil, layering the soil thickly using this method doesn't cause issues in the long run.
+Plants with deep roots should not be planted in such areas, otherwise aquasoil will be pulled up during replanting cycles.
+If aquasoil rises to the surface of the sand, simply vacuum it up with a siphon during water changes.
+Due to the low organic content of Aquasoil, this method of building up a thick layer of soil won't cause any problems in the long term.

-For those that want to keep the areas separate there are a couple of different approaches; first is by growing a carpet that overlaps both areas - the plants will hold the soil from both areas separate.
-Carpeting plants such as HC and MC work well.
-For larger texture, Limnophila vietnam and Staurogyne repens work well as they do not require frequent replanting.
+For those who wish to keep the areas separate, there are a couple of approaches; the first is to grow a carpet that overlaps both areas - the plants will keep the soil from both areas separate.
+Carpet plants such as HC and MC work well.
+For larger structures, Limnophila vietnam and Staurogyne repens work well as they do not require frequent replanting.

-The other way is by lining the path with rocks/coarser rock which forms a heavier border that keeps both areas separate.
-This is where having smaller pieces of rock to match larger pieces can be very useful.
+The other way is to line the path with rocks/coarser rock, which forms a heavier border that keeps the two areas separate.
+This is where having smaller pieces of rock to match the larger pieces can be very useful.

-Using plastic sheets as dividers tend to create an unnatural look and plastic is easily visible among sparsely planted areas so I do not advice using this method.
+Using plastic sheets as dividers tends to create an unnatural look and plastic is easily visible between sparsely planted areas, so I do not recommend this method.